Step One Seed Fund

 - Undertaking a systematic review or literature review

 - Establishing or developing research networks

 Funding is not available to cover the costs of staff, attending conferences, or events that aren’t hosted by the PI for the purpose of establishing or building a research network.

-The Step One Seed Fund is available to researchers in their first year of an open-ended contract with the School.
-Priority will be given to those under a Grade 9.
-Applications must align with the research priorities of one of the School’s Research Centres (CADP, ECRED, SCPHRP, CCRI).
-You will need a signature from the Director of the Research Centre you’re aligning your work with, and you’re strongly encouraged to speak to them before submitting your proposal.
+Applications must be aligned with the research priorities of one of the School’s Centres or research groups.
+You will need a signature from the Director of the Centre or research group you’re aligning your work with, and you’re strongly encouraged to speak to them before submitting your proposal.

 Guidelines and general terms and conditions

 - All funds must be spent (either claimed, invoices paid, or purchase orders raised and approved) by 30 June of the award year.

 - Funds will not be carried over the financial year

 - Salaries/buy-out time for core members of staff